showSidebars ==

 Through her research, Associate Professor Jingyi Xue sought to understand policymakers and their process of making social decisions.
 “When you’re making a decision for yourself, you can choose the option that makes yourself happy,” she says.
 “But policies will have different effects on each individual in society, and this is something that policymakers have to take into account while looking at the bigger picture.”

-One of Associate Professor Xue’s studies investigated how resources in a society should be allocated in the face of uncertainty.
+One of Xue’s studies investigated how resources in a society should be allocated in the face of uncertainty.
 For example, a government allocates budgets to local authorities to finance the construction of public facilities such as hospitals or roads, according to their respective local demands for such facilities.
 Since there is typically no way of accurately predicting these actual demands, the government has to rely only on the estimates of local demands to allocate these budgets.
 However, when we look back after the facilities have been constructed, we may find that the allocation based on the estimates may be far from the actual allocation needed.
 The lack of accuracy in predicting local demands means that some public facilities may be underutilised, while others may face an overwhelming demand.

 “Most of the time, you only know the exact demand for the facility after it is built.
 But here’s the dilemma—public funds will need to be allocated before this uncertainty is resolved.
 What’s more, resources are scarce, and overallocation in one area may lead to shortages in another,” she explains, adding that since such mismatches are inevitable, it could even prove difficult to determine when an allocation is desirable.

-In the paper, “Equal-quantile rules in resource allocation with uncertain needs”, Associate Professor Xue and her co-authors studied the axioms, or normative criteria, that can guide policymakers in their decision when allocating these resources.
+In the paper, “Equal-quantile rules in resource allocation with uncertain needs”, Xue and her co-authors studied the axioms, or normative criteria, that can guide policymakers in their decision when allocating these resources.
 “For example, the resource monotonicity axiom says that if the amount of the resource to be allocated increases, no individual in the society should be worse off compared to before,” she says.
 “Some might receive more than others, but nobody should receive less.”

 Social choice in an uncertain world

-Associate Professor Xue’s research interest is in individual and collective decision-making under uncertainty, with one of her focuses on fair division in the face of uncertain claims.
+Xue’s research interest is in individual and collective decision-making under uncertainty, with one of her focuses on fair division in the face of uncertain claims.

 She explains that there has been extensive literature on “how to divide a resource among agents who have conflicting claims on the resource”.
 However, the studies have largely been limited to situations with deterministic claims which can be accurately verified.
 Little has been done regarding situations in which agents have uncertain claims that arise from their uncertain needs for the resource, she says.
 “But that’s the case in many real-life situations—we often have to work with incomplete information and cannot reallocate resources thereafter, due to a variety of constraints.”